zemian/linux-lessons/readme.md

 	WARNING: Do not use `docker start -ia` option to enter shell immediately.
 Because if you do exit, it will stop the container!.
 It's bettern to start the container separately, then use `docker exec` to start another terminal shell session.
 * Use `docker rm my-container` to delete the container permanently.
 * Use `docker exec --user nobody -it <container_name> bash` to start a container with another user other than default `root`.

+## How to add new user in Ubuntu

+Use `adduser <user_name>` to add user, and `deluser <user_name>` to remove it.

+Note: Do not use `useradd` command, as that is more lower level command that does not automatically setup home directory etc.